Arbeidstilsynet/action-check-changes/README.md

 The main mode is automatically comparing to last successful workflow run in the same branch.
 This can be used for safe continuous delivery/deployment taking into consideration previous runs.

-It can also be used for direct comparison to a chosen `base-ref`, skipping the lookup of workflow runs.
+This action can also do direct comparison to a chosen `base-ref`, skipping the lookup of workflow runs.

 Resolution order for base commit: